nvembar/spark-coverage-example/README.md

 Because it runs locally, `coverage` will be aware of the execution path for the code and will be able to produce a report as normal.

 We separate `main.py` from the functions for testability and to allow for distinct creation/finding of the `SparkSession`.

+## Other notes

+Obviously, I didn't worry about errors or good parsing of arguments, etc., etc.